espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

 Parameters
 ^^^^^^^^^^

 - **<"ip">**: string parameter showing the IPv4 address of the {IDF_TARGET_NAME} station.
 - **<"gateway">**: gateway.
 - **<"netmask">**: netmask.
 - **<"ipv6 addr">**: string parameter showing the IPv6 address of the {IDF_TARGET_NAME} station.

 Notes
 ^^^^^

 - For the query command, only when the {IDF_TARGET_NAME} station is connected to an AP or the static IP address is configured can its IP address be queried.
 - The configuration changes will be saved in the NVS partition if :ref:`AT+SYSSTORE=1 <cmd-SYSSTORE>`.
 - The Set Command correlates with the commands that set DHCP, such as :ref:`AT+CWDHCP <cmd-DHCP>`.

    - If static IPv4 address is enabled, DHCP will be disabled;
    - If DHCP is enabled, static IPv4 address will be disabled;
    - The last configuration overwrites the previous configuration.
 - When using static IP, AT does not provide IP conflict detection.
 You can implement your own detection mechanism if needed.

 Example
 ^^^^^^^^

 ::

     AT+CIPSTA="192.168.6.100","192.168.6.1","255.255.255.0"

 .. _cmd-IPAP:

-:ref:`AT+CIPAP <WiFi-AT>`: Query/Set the IP Address of an {IDF_TARGET_NAME} SoftAP
+:ref:`AT+CIPAP <WiFi-AT>`: Query or Set the IP Address of an {IDF_TARGET_NAME} SoftAP
 ------------------------------------------------------------------------------------

 Query Command